Most of us spend a long time in the car and it is important to look after our body posture when driving.

 - Take regular breaks

 If you have a long drive ahead, make sure you plan a regular break at least every two hours.
 This is also really important for reducing fatigue and improving concentration.

-If you are still uncomfortable driving, or experiencing back, hip or neck aches and would like some individualised assessment and advice, please call The Physio Clinic on 8342 1233 or click below to book online.
+If you are still uncomfortable driving, or experiencing back, hip or neck aches and would like some individualised assessment and advice, please call The Physio Clinic on 8342 1233 or book online.